Citigroup Inc's second-quarter profit jumped 24 percent as the bank lost less money than expected on bad U.S. loans.

 The results came a day after JPMorgan Chase & Co posted solid earnings, raising investor hopes for strength across the banking sector.

-But boosting business has been difficult this year for most U.S. banks, as weak fixed-income trading and market volatility have weighed heavily on results.
+Boosting business has been difficult this year for most U.S. banks, as weak fixed-income trading and market volatility have weighed heavily on results.

 Like everyone else, what we're looking to determine over the next several quarters is, what is the 'new normal' level for activity, Citigroup Chief Financial Officer John Gerspach said on a conference call with reporters.